-- Acceptance of an application for, or issuance of, a refund for a fee or a (6)tax, other than the highway use tax. - (7)Receipt of the civil penalty imposed by G.S.
-20-309 for a lapse in financial responsibility or receipt of the restoration fee imposed by that statute. - (8) Acceptance of a notice of failure to maintain financial responsibility for a motor vehicle. - Collection of civil penalties imposed for violations of G.S.
-20-183.8A.
-(8a) - (8b) Sale of one or more inspection stickers in a single transaction to a licensed inspection station. - (9)Collection of the highway use tax. - (10)Acceptance of a temporary lien filing.
+- (1) Issuance of a registration plate, a registration card, a registration renewal sticker, or a certificate of title. - (2) Issuance of a handicapped placard or handicapped identification card. - (3) Acceptance of an application for a personalized registration plate. - (4) Acceptance of a surrendered registration plate, registration card, or registration renewal sticker, or acceptance of an affidavit stating why a person cannot surrender a registration plate, registration card, or registration renewal sticker. - (5) Cancellation of a title because the vehicle has been junked. - (6) Acceptance of an application for, or issuance of, a refund for a fee or a tax, other than the highway use tax. - (7) Receipt of the civil penalty imposed by G.S.
+20-309 for a lapse in financial responsibility or receipt of the restoration fee imposed by that statute. - (8) Acceptance of a notice of failure to maintain financial responsibility for a motor vehicle. - (8a) Collection of civil penalties imposed for violations of G.S.
+20-183.8A. - (8b) Sale of one or more inspection stickers in a single transaction to a licensed inspection station. - (9) Collection of the highway use tax. - (10) Acceptance of a temporary lien filing.

-Performance at the same time of any combination of the items that are listed within each subdivision or are listed within subdivisions (1) through (8b) of this section is a single transaction for which a dollar and thirty-five cent (\$1.35) compensation shall be paid.
+Performance at the same time of any combination of the items that are listed within each subdivision or are listed within subdivisions (1) through (8b) of this section is a single transaction for which a dollar and thirty five cent (\$1.35) compensation shall be paid.
 Performance of the item listed in subdivision (9) of this subsection in combination with any other items listed in this subsection is a separate transaction for which a one dollar and twenty cent (\$1.20) compensation shall be paid."

-Representatives Cole, J. Crawford, Bowie, Easterling, Oldham, Requested by: Redwine, Thompson
+Requested by: Senators Gulley, Robinson, Plyler, Odom, Lee; Representatives Buchanan, Cole, J. Crawford, Bowie, Easterling, Oldham, Redwine, Thompson ISSUANCE OF TEMPORARY RULES GOVERNING MINIMUM CRITERIA

-ISSUANCE OF TEMPORARY RULES GOVERNING MINIMUM CRITERIA TRANSPORTATION PROJECTS
+TRANSPORTATION PROJECTS

 SECTION 27.22.(a) G.S.
-150B-21.1(a6) reads as rewritten:
+150B-21.1 is amended by adding a new subsection to read:

-"(a6) Reserved for future codification purposes.
-Notwithstanding the provisions of subsection (a) of this section, the Secretary of Transportation may adopt temporary rules pursuant to G.S.
+"(a9) Notwithstanding the provisions of subsection (a) of this section, the Secretary of Transportation may adopt temporary rules pursuant to G.S.
 113A-11(b) to establish a class of minimum criteria projects.